Smart Launcher FAQ

 Since Smart Launcher is an app, it can be uninstalled like any other Android app.
 You can follow any of the procedures below:

-Using another launcher, just uninstall Smart Launcher like you can do for any other app.
+- Using another launcher, just uninstall Smart Launcher as you can do for any other app.

 Please check the lock screen page